-Even though HIPAA came into the picture before the review-world came into existence, the concepts of HIPAA still apply.
+Even though HIPAA came into the picture before the review world came into existence, the concepts of HIPAA still apply.
 Patient reviews are a vital part of a healthcare organization’s identity.
-It’s every doctor’s responsibility to protect patient privacy, though wanting to respond.
+It’s every doctor’s responsibility to protect the patient’s privacy.

 Even the most knowledgeable organizations can struggle with how to respond to patient reviews while maintaining patient confidentiality.
 Below are guidelines to help you stay connected with your patients on review sites like Google and Facebook while preserving their privacy.

-1. Keep the patient’s privacy intact.
+1. Keep patients’ privacy intact

+HIPAA guidelines for patient confidentiality may look complex.
+But, they all percolate down to one essential point – not sharing your patient’s personal information.
 This means not even specifying that the reviewer visited you since that is a personal detail.
-For example, rather than saying “So glad you enjoyed your visit, come back again soon!” an ideal HIPAA compliant response would be:
+For example, rather than saying “So glad you enjoyed your visit, come back again soon!” an ideal HIPAA-compliant response would be:

 “Thank you for your feedback!
 We strive to provide the best services to all our patients.”

 This response does not provide any specific information about the patient or the visit.
-It also shows appreciation and emphasizes the organization’s policy.
+It shows appreciation and also emphasizes the organization’s policy.
 It’s also important to respond to reviews without referring to the reviewers as patients.

-Here is a great example of a HIPAA compliant response to a patient review:
+Here is a great example of a HIPAA-compliant response to a patient review:

-2. Avoid disclosing the patient’s medical issue.
+2. Avoid disclosing the patient’s medical issue

-3. Take critical issues offline.
+3. Take critical issues offline

-6. Create a response strategy for your reviews.
+6. Create a response strategy for your reviews

 For instance, for all negative responses, you may say something like: “We deeply regret the inconvenience.
 Kindly get in touch with us at [Contact Number] or [Contact Email ID] so that we can address your concern.”